tmpfs/prism/doc/cascade.md

 Then the property plugins which handle the extended and experimental properties are executed as well as any custom property plugins.

-Subsequently the [mapStyleToComponent](mapstyletocomponent) plugin is executed to create styles for child components, during this phase a child component style sheet (eg: `com.prism.ui.Panel.Header`) is added when present.
+Subsequently the [mapStyleToProps](mapstyletocomponent) plugin is executed to create styles for child components, during this phase a child component style sheet (eg: `com.prism.ui.Panel.Header`) is added when present.

 Finally any styles given in the `style` property take precedence.